 The barely there Cruzer only climbs well when fitted tight like a climbing shoe.
 The Boulder X delivers good climbing ability when equipped with a little extra room for comfortable hiking.

 This moderately stiff shoe comfortably stands on medium sized edges but doesn't have the sensitivity for small edges.
 The lacing system can be cinched down for better edging, but its ability to stay on little edges is limited.
 The toe shape is also a bit more rounded than the top edging performers, making it a poor choice for edging in pockets.
 What this shoe does offer is great foot support for standing on medium to large edges all day.
 This is also very helpful when standing in aiders.

 We were pleasantly surprised with how well this shoe smears.
 While it feels big and clunky on our foot at times, there is just enough forefoot flexibility to get good smearing performance out of the Vibram Idro-Grip sole.
 The two models that smear better - the Guide Tennie and Cruzer — both have tread patterns that focus on smearing ability.
 We feel the rubber and tread pattern on the Boulder X is a great hybrid - finding a balance between climbing performance and decent traction on the trail, but not as good as the La Sportiva TX4, which takes home our Editor's Choice Award.

 We judged this shoe to be one of the best crack climbers we tested.
 The Cruzer has a lower toe profile, but the Boulder X has a relatively low profile toe considering its overall bulkiness.
-This shoe also has the stiffness to transfer twisting forces to the midfoot.
+It's also stiff enough to transfer a twist to the midfoot.
 You aren't gonna stuff these into a thin hands crack, but for big hands and on up, this shoe is a great crack climber.
 Additionally, the more substantial rubber toe rand contributes to its flared crack smearing ability and increases durability.